julianlam/feps/fep/fc48/fep-fc48.md

 A truly generic server does not have these limitations and can work with any type of client application.

+## Capabilities

+A generic ActivityPub server MUST be able to:

+- Register an actor
+- Verify and store activities delivered to local outboxes
+- Verify and store activities delivered to local inboxes
+- Serve any objects created by local actors, including collections

 ## Object classification

 A generic server MUST determine the class of an object before processing it.
 The classification of ActivityPub objects is covered in [FEP-2277: ActivityPub core types][FEP-2277].